-You just might be a Brickellista if you hang out in Miami’s newly minted hot spot.
+You just might be a Brickellista if you hang out in Brickell, one of Miami's hottest neighborhoods.
 And those lucky enough to live in one of the sky-scraping condo/apartment buildings already know what fun-seekers are discovering.
-Brickell District is a walkable chunk of cool with plenty of things to do.
+Brickell is a walkable chunk of cool with plenty of things to do.

-Where else can you get a haircut at 9 p.m. by a stylist who looks like she just stepped off the stage at the Moulin Rouge?
-Razzledazzle Barbershop in Mary Brickell Village is open until 10 p.m.
-Get coiffed and then get out there.
-It’s Miami and 10 p.m. is early.
+Where else can you get a haircut by a stylist who looks like she just stepped off the stage at the Moulin Rouge?
+At Razzledazzle Barbershop in Mary Brickell Village.
 And where else would the state’s largest grocery store chain have a walkup window, where early morning folks can get their strong café con leche as a walkup call?

-Visitors can book a room in some plush hotels, among them the W and Conrad, which both have amazing rooftop bars.
+Visitors can book a room in some plush hotels, among them the W and Conrad.
 Find your way there at sunset even if you’re not staying the night.
-(Note that this is the big city and valet parking at Conrad will set you back $40 plus.)
-There’s a Hampton Inn in the thick of things that’s a little easier on the wallet and within walking distance of those rooftops bars and plenty of other things to do in Brickell.
-Around the corner from the Hampton, acclaimed chef and humanitarian Jose Andres serves Maine lobster croquettes, molecular gastronomic “liquid olives” and a SpongeBob SquarePants-inspired dessert called “Who Lives in a Pineapple Under The Sea?” at Bazaar Mar.
-This dessert is Andres’ spin on raspado, a Mexican version of a snow cone.
+(Note that this is the big city and valet parking at Conrad will set you back some bucks.)
+There’s a Hampton Inn in the thick of things that’s a little easier on the wallet and within walking distance of plenty of other things to do in Brickell.

-Just a few blocks south of the Brickell Centre is Mary Brickell Village, named after the matriarch of one of the families that founded Miami in the late 1800s and where you will find Razzledazzle Barbershop.
+Just a few blocks south of Brickell Centre is Mary Brickell Village, named after the matriarch of one of the families that founded Miami in the late 1800s.
 How did Mrs. Brickell get to South Florida from Cleveland even before air conditioning brought the masses?
 Just like so many transplants that came after her, she was tired of the snowy, dreary weather up north.
 The tropical breezes and exotic flora beckoned.

 Mary Brickell Village is a tangle of shops, restaurants and drinking establishments, some with live music.
-It’s a bit more downscale than the Brickell Centre but it many feels more Miami because the tropical weather permeates the outdoor complex.
+It’s may not be quite as upscale as Brickell City Centre but it feels more Miami because the tropical weather permeates the outdoor complex.